krh5058/aar17_XXXX/ReadMe.txt

 disptxt
 	- Displays formatted text on window pointer monitor.w.

-stepup
+formatTrials
+	- Runs main.testTrials() until the result returns satisfactory.
+Stores output to misc.trialtype.

+testTrials
+	- Assigns stop trials to a data series.
+	- Randomizes placement and restricts stop trials from appearing prior to the exp.go_hold value and reports unsuccessful if stop trials occur consecutively in exp.stop_max number of trials.
+	- Output is a result value of 0/1 (unsuccessful/successful) and the trialtype data series.

+delayup
-	- Adds an increment from misc.Z.
+	- Adds an increment of exp.T to misc.delay

-stepdown
+delaydown
-	- Subtracts an increment from misc.Z, if it has not reached a value of 0.
+	- Subtracts an increment of exp.T from misc.delay, if it has not reached a value of 0.
 Output of 1 means a step was successfully executed, otherwise a value of 0 is produced.

-stopcount
-	- Only begins after the number of trials has reached exp.go_hold.
+zCalc
-	- If exp.go_hold is reached, misc.Z is initiated by using running mean of RT.
-If no mean RT, then exp.dur1/1000 is set as misc.Z
+	- misc.delay is initiated by subtracting the current value of misc.delay using running mean of RT.
+If no mean RT, then the value of misc.defaultMeanRT is used.
-	- Evaluates a randomly generated value against the designated stop threshold (exp.stopthresh).
-If it surpasses the threshold, then the misc.stop counter is added upon.
-If this counter becomes larger than exp.stop_max, then the counter is reset to 0.
-Output of 1 means the stop counter was successfully added upon, otherwise a value of 0 is produced.

 cycle
 	- Runs one trial instance.